grpc/proposal/A41-xds-rbac.md

 limiting which nodes can access which services within a mesh as encouraged by the principle of least privilege.

-Resources in REST are present in the HTTP path so it would seem RBAC could be used in non-gRPC environments as a precise service-level resource authz engine.
-However, this 1) requires another filter to perform end-user authentication (as TLS just provides service-level authn) and 2) does not scale as RBAC provides no mechanism for loading rules on-demand.
-Since gRPC encodes service-level resource identifiers in the request message, RBAC does not have access to the requested resource for gRPC traffic.
+The resource name in REST is present in the HTTP path so technically RBAC could be used as a precise service-level resource authz engine with REST.
+However, this 1) requires another filter to perform end-user authentication as TLS just provides service-level authn and 2) does not scale as RBAC provides no mechanism for loading rules on-demand. gRPC encodes service-level resource names (if they exist) in the request message which RBAC cannot access, but this is not seen as a major loss as RBAC is poorly suited for service-level resource authz.

 ### Related Proposals: